Not Accepting Guests

 In my spare time I do, well, fun things.
 This can range from reading a good book, going to the gym, doing some self-studying, trespassing an abandoned factory and everything within and outside of this rather arbitrary scale.
 I like nature, though in the end I'm a real Stadtkind (city dweller).
 The sounds of bustling life, manoeuvring my bicycle through the streets and discovering new places every day has not managed to bore me yet.

 Of course, I like to travel as well, though my preferred destinations may seem a bit odd to some.
-You won't find me celebrating the moon on Phuket, cruising the Californian coastline or resort hopping on some tropical island.
 My main places of interest are Eastern Europe and former Soviet Union countries, but I occasionally flirt with the Middle East and Africa as well.
 I would like to visit Eastern Asia and Central America as well some day, or spent a few days on a quaint Pacific island like Nauru.
 So basically I want to visit most of the world.

 Usually I travel alone, so I don't have to make compromises as far as my destinations or travel routes are concerned.
 This is also one of the reasons for hosting one person at a time myself.
 I like to meet local people wherever I go, but also don't mind exploring a place by myself.